 Upon completion of the 2,000 hours of supervised professional practice for professional counseling or the 4,000 hours of supervised professional practice for professional clinical counseling, the supervisor must verify, on a form specified by the board, that the supervisee has completed the supervision plan.
 The supervised practice required under this part is unacceptable if the supervisor attests that the supervisee's performance, competence, or adherence to the standards of practice and ethical conduct has been unsatisfactory.

 A licensee must submit a new supervision plan for board approval within 30 days if any of the following occur:

 the scope or content of the counseling practice changes substantially during the course of the supervision; or

 the licensee begins a new counseling position.

-Failure to submit changes to the supervision plan as required by item J shall result in hours accrued during this time period not counting towards the supervised practice requirement.
+Failure to submit changes to the supervision plan as required by item I results in hours accrued during this time period not counting toward the supervised practice requirement.

-An applicant may receive complete or partial credit for supervised professional practice experience occurring postdegree but prior to licensure if the supervised professional practice meets the requirements of this subpart.
-Verification shall be on a form specified by the board, and shall be submitted in lieu of the supervision plan required in item E.
+An applicant may receive complete or partial credit for supervised professional practice experience occurring postdegree but before licensure if the supervised professional practice meets the requirements of this subpart.
+Verification must be on a form specified by the board and must be submitted in lieu of the supervision plan required in item E.